Ewe Belong: Lost Sheep & Big Parties

 The people of Israel are dependents of shepherds, and while there are cultures around them that are less in love with shepherds and maybe consider them to be as stinky and stupid as their sheep, the Pharisees, like Jesus, are rooted in a tradition where every great leader passes through the vocation of Shepherd.
 It’s like leadership development 101.
 It is an honorable profession, caring for dependent animals, enduring hardship and weather, knowing their needs.

 Every great leader was a shepherd.
 Moses spent time tending flocks.
 Jacob, on his way to being re-named Israel, tends animals.
 And David, the greatest King in Israel’s history, was a shepherd.
-So perhaps rather than Jesus trying to further throw dissent in the face of the religious leaders, perhaps, I imagine, he is inviting them to think about who they are and the nature of God with one of the most powerful metaphors in their shared culture: a shepherd and a lost sheep.
+So perhaps rather than Jesus trying to further throw dissent in the face of the religious leaders, I imagine he is inviting them to think about who they are and the nature of God with one of the most powerful metaphors in their shared culture: a shepherd and a lost sheep.

 Lost Sheep showing up in other Gospels

 This lost sheep metaphor must have been a go-to in Jesus’ narrative toolbox because it appears not only in Luke, but in Matthew and the Gospel of Thomas.
-I realize you may be thinking “Gospel of Thomas, where is that,” and that is fair, it didn’t make it into our canon, but it might still be able to teach us about early Christian faith and identity.
-The Gospel of Thomas says:
+I realize you may be thinking, “Gospel of Thomas, where is that?” and that is a fair question.
+While the Gospel of Thomas didn’t make it into our canon, it might still be able to teach us about early Christian faith and identity.
+The Gospel of Thomas says, “He left the ninety-nine sheep and looked for that one until he found it.
+When he had gone to such trouble, he said to the sheep, “I care for you more than the ninety-nine.”

 Risky Business